-- 1. All work, including materials, parts or equipment furnished in connection with such work, on the project (other than service, maintenance or repairs) to be performed by or on behalf of the additional insured(s) at the location of the covered operations has been completed: or - 2.
-That portion of "your work" out of which the injury or damage arises has been put to its intended use by any person or organization other than another contractor or subcontractor engaged in performing operations for a principal as a part of the same project. - C. With respect to the insurance afforded to these additional insureds, the following is added to Section III - Limits Of Insurance:
+work, on the project (other than service, maintenance or repairs) to be performed by or on behalf of the additional insured(s) at the location of the covered operations has been completed; or That portion of "your work" out of which the injury or damage arises has been put to its equipment furnished in connection with such

+1. All work, including materials, parts or

+- injury or damage arises has been put to its intended use by any person or organization other than another contractor or subcontractor engaged in performing operations for a principal as a part of the same project. - C. With respect to the insurance afforded to these additional insureds, the following is added to Section III Limits Of Insurance:

-If coverage provided to the additional insured is required by a contract or agreement, the most we will pay on behalf of the additional insured is the amount of insurance.
+If coverage provided to the additional insured is required by a contract or agreement, the most we will pay on behalf of the additional insured is the amount of insurance:

-1. Required by the contract or agreement; or

-2. Available under the applicable limits of insurance.
+- 1. Required by the contract or agreement; or - 2.
+Available under the applicable limits of insurance;